yxqd/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

   maximum of 18 plots.
 - The WorkspaceIndex and Q value in the FitPropertyBrowser are now updated when the Plot Spectrum number is changed.
   This improvement can be seen in ConvFit when functions which depend on Q value are selected.
+- Chi_squared can now be found in the bottom row of the result workspaces of an MSD Fit, Iqt Fit, Conv Fit or F(Q)Fit.
+  This chi_squared can also now be plotted in the output options.

 Bugfixes
 ########